proteo5/sld/README.md

 ## What is SLD?

 **SLD (Single Line Data)** is a revolutionary data serialization format designed to minimize token usage in LLM contexts by eliminating ALL line breaks and using ultra-rare separator characters.
-While others were arguing about JSON vs TOON vs VSC, we went further.
+While others were arguing about JSON vs TOON vs VSC vs GOON vs BONER, we went further.

 ## Why SLD is Superior